SatoshiumAI/.github/support.md

 Support helps maintain clarity across the platform.

-It ensures architecture remains understandable, simulations remain usable, and infrastructure evolves responsibly.
+It ensures documentation remains accurate, simulations remain usable, and infrastructure evolves responsibly.

 Built in public.
 With structure.